decentralized-identity/faq/docs/spec.md

 > clearer for your end-users if you do not expose them to all the diversity and
 > complexity!

-Remember, A DID is any address that can be turned into a usable and conformant DID Document, and there are many drastically different ways of doing this that can confuse new-comers to the space by all being grouped under the broad category of DIDs.
+Remember, A [[ref:DID]] is any address that can be turned into a usable and conformant DID Document, and there are many drastically different ways of doing this that can confuse new-comers to the space by all being grouped under the broad category of DIDs.
 For example, most DID methods use blockchains or other publicly-readable verifiable data registries directly (or indirectly, in the case of "layer 2" systems based on DIF's [Sidetree Protocol](https://identity.foundation/sidetree/spec/) ) but some, such as